o2r-project/o2r-platform/README.md

 In the developer tools, use any name, website URL, and description.
 Important is the `Redirect URIs` list, which must include `http://localhost` for local testing with an nginx proxy.

+The client ID, secret and redirect URI must then be provided to the docker-compose configurations via environment variables as shown below.

 ### Disable tracking

 During development it is reasonable to disable the user tracking in the config file.